 Suffice it to say, I’m not much for long-term plans, but I am definitely one for long-term adventures.
 One-way tickets halfway across the globe and massive, destination-unknown road trips are my jam.

-2018 marks my fifth year as a hobo.
+2019 marks my sixth year as a hobo.

 I’ve now worked in 9 U.S. states… I’ve had gigs in baking and banking and ballroom dancing.
-I’ve worked for the circus and yes, as a fashion stylist.
+The last two years have been mostly circus work.
 I’m hoping whatever I end up doing next will be just as random.
 I love the novelty and learning that comes with trying new things.

 After a few months of contract / seasonal / temporary work, a bit of time reading books about distant lands, getting inspired and pumping up my bank account… bam!
 Foreign lands call and I must purchase that ticket to Guatemala or Guinea.